yzhao062/pyod/docs/pubs.rst

 **2019**

 Ishii, Y. and Takanashi, M., 2019.
 Low-cost Unsupervised Outlier Detection by Autoencoders with Robust Estimation. *Journal of Information Processing*, 27, pp.335-339.

+Klaeger, T., Schult, A. and Oehm, L., 2019.
+Using anomaly detection to support classification of fast running (packaging) processes. arXiv preprint arXiv:1906.02473.

 Krishnan, S. and Wu, E., 2019.
 AlphaClean: Automatic Generation of Data Cleaning Pipelines. arXiv preprint arXiv:1904.11827.